preejackie/GSoC-HPx/README.md

 - Iterator
 > This function returns the iterator object for the domain, which can be used like **standard c++ iterators** to iterate over the iteration or domain space.

+- Split
+> Function helps in spliting the domain into non-overlap subdomains, which is used to create new domains.

 - Slice
 > This function slices the domain region to capture a small subspace of domain.
 Slice of the domain are useful to increase the **parallel computation efficiency**, where the **size of slice** is equal (greater than) **number of processors** in the system.
 The computation on each element (group of elements in the slice) is done parallely on each processors.